ShaozheLi123/CISC372-Project/README.md

 * Requirements: No special requirements

-* Installation: You should install the "timer.h" to help you make sure the time, it is not in the library, but you can install in my code folder.
+* Installation: You should install the "timer.h" to help you make sure the time on openacc part, it is not in the library, but you can install in our code folder.

 * Configuration: I used the Bridges2 system to run it.
 You can use the system which you liked.